Figure 1: An amplifier kit needs a nice place to hang out while it amplifies (click to enlarge).

 The thought occurs to me that I could use a 2.4 GHz signaling device, within both units, to eliminate all control cabling.
 These things are relatively inexpensive ($15 or so).

 There are a slew of QRP designs out there, so why do the QRP-Labs version of QRP?
 Well, these folks are doing some very interesting things – things not found in most of the other “traditional” QRP kit sets.
-For instance, they are using a power modulator design, that can carefully control the amplitude (and envelope) of the transmitted signal, to make it chirp and click free.
+For instance, they are using a power modulator design, that can carefully control the amplitude for raised cosine shaping of the transmitted signal, to make it click free.
+The Progrock synthesizer that these folks provide is pretty stable frequency wise, and so there’s no chirp.
+The raised cosine shaping is done with a tiny MCU (Atmega) – which in included on the PA (5 watt amp) board.
+So, a simple transmitter is just a Progrock, an LPF filter, a BS-170 FET driver, and the five watt amplifier that includes the MCU for shaping.
+I’ve listened to the signal, and it’s beautiful.

-It may be that I could utilize the power modulation aspect of the PA, relative to the COR circuit.
+It may be that I could utilize the power modulation aspect of the PA, relative to the COR circuit as well as for its main purpose.
 Something to think about …

 Note: QRP-Labs at https://www.qrp-labs.com is not affiliated with this site or author in any way.